BenTheElder/site/content/about.md

 I want machines to help people do more and focus on what really matters.

 I am an open source software developer.
 I help maintain [Kubernetes] – particularly build, test, release, project infrastructure ... through which I hope to improve the developer and contributor experience.
-To that end [kind] is my favorite and probably my most popular project.
+To that end [KIND] is my favorite and probably my most popular project.
 I love working with the community.

 <picture>